newcloudtechnologies/memlimiter/README.md

 * Extend middleware.Middleware to support more frameworks.
 * Add GOGC limitations to prevent death spirals.
-* Add generic backpressure interface to let application make their own decisions in case if memory's exhausted.
 * Support popular Cgo allocators like Jemalloc or TCMalloc, parse their stats to provide information about Cgo memory consumption.

 Your PRs are welcome!